akashdev99/ReviewReminder/README.md

-BOTTOKEN - Set this to the token for your bot that you got in step 1 PORT - Set this to the port you set when you started ngrok in step 3 (ie: 3000) WEBHOOKURL - Set this to the ip address that you copied in step 4
+BOTTOKEN - Set this to the token for your bot that you got in step 1 PORT - Set this to the port you set when you started ngrok in step 3 (ie: 3000) WEBHOOKURL - Set this to the ip address that you copied in step 4 SCHEDULER_TIME = Set time at which scheduler should trigger the alerts to reviewers ex: "45 12 * * *" . formay "MM HH DD MM YY"
 ```

 4) Start bot server :